niwinz/niwibe-site/content/blog/2015-10-31-password-hash-update-policy-in-clojure-web-applications.md

 the moment of write this article, 20000 is the recommeded iteration number for pbkdf2 and 12 for bcrypt.

-Choice a strong algorithm is important thing, but have a good update password hashes policy is also very important and usually completelly forgotten.
+Choice a strong algorithm is important thing, but have a good update password-hashes policy is also very important and usually completelly forgotten.
 The password generated 3 years ago is weaker that one generated today...

 In recent work on [buddy-hashers][1] (version 0.8.0), this kind of problem can be easily solved in clojure applications using a special hook that will be called